 Most landowners have a sense about where their land starts and ends.
-When you have good neighbors, there is little concern about boundary lines.
+When you have good neighbors, you probably have little concern about boundary lines.
+You simply mow to a fence, marker, or location where your neighbor stops mowing.
 However, some people have aggressive neighbors that test the boundary lines and invade your property.
 It is important to know where the proper boundary is and to protect your property rights.

 Boundary line disputes often happen when one or both neighbors are unclear about the actual property line.
 One neighbor may believe the line to be a marker, tree, pond, or fence.
 The other neighbor may have a different point of reference.
 The dispute may boil over when one neighbor builds a fence, moves a fence, builds a structure, mows the grass in your yard.

 What steps can you take to address a boundary line problem?